wctse/celestia-vestings/README.md

 # Celenium Vested Addresses

-This project fetches vested addresses from the Celenium API and saves them to a CSV file.
+This project fetches addresses with vestings from the Celenium API and saves them to a CSV file.

 ## Setup